WCWI, a community of connected employers who are transforming Wisconsin's workforce.

-The Wellness Council is the only nonprofit organization in Wisconsin dedicated exclusively to helping employers design results-oriented wellness programs to maximize the health and productivity of their most valuable asset- their employees.
+The Wellness Council of Wisconsin (WCWI) is the only nonprofit organization in Wisconsin dedicated exclusively to helping employers design results-oriented wellness programs to maximize the health and productivity of their most valuable asset- their employees.
 As Wisconsin’s premier resource for workplace wellness, WCWI’s mission is to serve by:

 - Empowering organization in transforming culture to change lives;

 - Helping employers build comprehensive and sustainable programs;